 How Can We Grow Spirulina at Home?

-We can grow spirulina at home by setting up an aquarium with a spirulina culture.
+We can grow spirulina at home by setting up an aquarium with a spirulina culture same with growing chlorella cultures.
 We must provide the spirulina with the right conditions, including the ideal temperature and pH.
 We also need to offer spirulina food and oxygen.

 How Do You Start Spirulina Farming?

 You start spirulina farming by growing spirulina in an enclosed environment, like a tank.
 Source your materials from authentic brands and determine the scale of spirulina farming you want.
 Check the water regularly to ensure pH, temperature, nutrient, and oxygen levels are on point.